Welcome to Roselle Angwin’s website

 And you can now listen to my long Dartmoor poem River Suite here (approx. 12 minutes.
 Switch off the lights, close your eyes, and let the moor take you.).

 The more than ‘just writing’ aspects: see here.

 YOU MIGHT ALSO ENJOY MY BLOG.

-© The material on this website, the sister website Fire in the Head, my blog and the titles of my courses are my own work, developed over decades.
+© The material on this website, the sister website THE WILD WAYS, my blog and the titles of my courses are my own work, developed over decades.
 None of the people who have worked with me or alongside me, or anyone else visiting these sites, is or has been authorised to use either the content or titles of such work.

 ‘I am certain of nothing but the holiness of the heart’s affections, and the truth of imagination.’ ~ John Keats